SERESLab/srcml2classml/README.txt

 OVERVIEW
 ========
 The srcml2classml project is a program that converts Java projects represented in srcML (http://www.sdml.info/projects/srcml/) to ClassML.
-Sources require the com.onionuml.visplugin.core package from the OnionUmlVisualization plugin project.
+Sources require the edu.ysu.onionuml.core package from the OnionUmlVisualization plugin project.

 LICENSE